top of page

 • This hoarding behavior mirrors the pitfalls of gold-backed currencies during the Great Depression.

 • Reduced Economic Activity: Limited circulation can stifle spending, production, and overall economic growth.
+Small circulating supply inflates prices initially but creates massive sell pressure as institutions dump.

 • Deflationary Pressures: Decreased spending can lead to falling prices, increasing the burden of debt, and potentially exacerbating economic hardship.